compsigh/web/app/community/viper.md

 og_image: "/og/viper.png"
 ---

-viper is a Discord bot designed to reference answers from past conversations, streamlining user interactions and improving the overall chat experience.
+Viper is a Discord bot for referencing answers from past conversations.
+It proactively chimes in when you ask a question that's already been answered, when you're looking for info on a topic that's been discussed, or just need to recall that one thing a friend said last week.

 <Media
   src="/og/viper.png"